garystafford/spring-music/README.md

 All files necessary to build this project are stored in the [garystafford/spring-music-docker](https://github.com/garystafford/spring-music-docker) repository on GitHub.
 The Spring Music source code and build artifacts are stored in a seperate [garystafford/spring-music](https://github.com/garystafford/spring-music) repository, also on GitHub.

 Build artifacts are automatically built by [Travis CI](https://travis-ci.org) when changes are checked into the [garystafford/spring-music](https://github.com/garystafford/spring-music) repository on GitHub.
 Travis CI then overwrites the build artifacts back to a [build artifact](https://github.com/garystafford/spring-music/tree/build-artifacts) branch of that same project.
 The build artifact branch acts as a pseudo [binary repository](https://en.wikipedia.org/wiki/Binary_repository_manager) for the project.
-The `.travis.yaml` file, `gradle.build` file, and `deploy.sh` script handles these functions.
+The `.travis.yaml` file`gradle.build` file, and `deploy.sh` script handles these functions.

 .travis.yaml file:
 ```yaml